Frequently Asked Questions

-- To reduce the occupancy of our climbing space, the maximum capacity of the CUBE is now set at 15 individuals.
-To accommodate we request that you do not arrive in groups of more than 2 people.
+- The maximum capacity of the CUBE is now set at 30 individuals.
 Check our online occupancy counter on our homepage to check where our capacity is at in real time.

-- Customers must sanitize their hands upon entry to Selkirk, and they are encouraged to sanitize their hands regularly throughout their climbing session.
+- Customers must sanitize their hands upon entry to the building and when they return from exiting the gym to the washrooms or water fountain.
+Everyone is encouraged to sanitize their hands regularly throughout their climbing session.

 No problem!
 No prior experience is required!
 You can boulder for your first time.
 If you want to learn to climb on a rope you can take one of our Beginner Top Rope lessons.
 We have shoes and harnesses available for rent.

 Bouldering is climbing above a crash mat without a rope.
-You can keep things safe my traversing close to the ground.
+You can keep things safe by traversing close to the ground.
 If you go high up we recommend you have a spotter.

 An individual who ensures that if someone falls when bouldering they fall safely.
 That they land on the crash mat and thier head is protected if necessary.